SFerguson90/APlaceForUsAPI/README.md

 This will install the framework and other libraries necessary to run the API.

-## Database Information
-PostgreSQL & pgAdmin 4 are recommended for establishing the API database.
-These are instructions for setting up said database.
-In the instructions, a password for the admin is established.
-It's recommended that you choose a stronger password and update the config.py file accordingly.
-The username may also need to be updated, should you choose something else.

-After opening the GUI and logging in, the user will need to select "Login/Group Roles" on the left side.
-Left-Click on the tab, and select Create > Login/Group Role...
-Select General, populate "Name" with "apfugAdmin".
-Select Definition, populate "Password" with "12345".
-Select Privileges, switch "Can login?" to "Yes".

 ## API Functionality

 * A POST method to the /token endpoint will return an access_token.